PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Fuad, the Goatherd in the leather helmet, smiled at the newly-minted goat with an unwholesome gleam in his eye.
 As he rubbed his hand along the length of rope that held up his trousers, the Nanny goat gave up a fearful bleat.

-The Wizard said, "Please, don't let me interrupt."
+The Dimsbury said, "Please, don't let me interrupt."

 No one spoke.
-The only sound was the clacks of the goat's hooves as she/he wisely made for the exit as fast as her/his terribly confused legs would carry her.
+The only sound was the clacks of the goat's hooves as she/he wisely made for the exit as fast as her/his terribly confused legs would carry him/her.

-Exasperated that the still crowd wasn't getting the point, the Wizard said, "What does it take?
+Exasperated that the crowd still wasn't getting the point, the Dimsbury said, "What does it take?
 Must I strike all of you down with a pillar of flame?
 Gah.
 Let me outline it for you.
 I am a *horrible* man.
 Dimsbury the terrible.
-Master of the arcane arts and elder mysteries, summoner of demons, so on and so forth, so GIVE ME THE ROOM.
+Master of the arcane arts and elder mysteries, summoner of demons, so on and so forth.
 Now, go.
 Flee."

-And so they did.
-And when the oaken door slammed behind them, the Wizard and the Duke were the only people left in the room.
+And flee they did.
+When the oaken door had slammed behind them, the Dimsbury and the Duke were the only people left in Robrecht's meager throne room.

 "There," said the Wizard, "That's better."

-"Hullo, Alston, enjoying yourself?"
+"Hullo, Alston, enjoying yourself?" asked the Duke.

-"Quite Weevston.
+"Quite Weeveston.
 You know how I do like to make an entrance."

 "I apologize for my subjects," said the Duke, "they are a bit... provincial."

 "Thick is the word I would have used."

-"Would you care for some wine," asked the Duke as he draped his leg over the side of his chair and slumped with the false exhaustion that only comes with never having worked a day in your life.
+"Would you care for some wine," asked the Duke as he draped his leg over the side of his chair and slumped with the false exhaustion that can only come with never having worked a day in your life.

 "I want you to *get out*," said the Wizard.